sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/6_Templating_Engines_and_Dynamic_content/81_Installing_Pug_and_using_it.md

 See [docs](https://pugjs.org/api/getting-started.html) for more DSL constructs

+Note:
-Note: to convert HTML to Pug, use https://html-to-pug.com
+- to convert HTML to Pug, use https://html-to-pug.com
+- functions can be passed as props, and can be called inside the placeholder construct.
+Parentheses are required for function call, as is usual in JS.